csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **136 Chapter 4 Intermediate SQL**

-Currently, none of the widely used database systems supports either sub- queries in the **check** clause predicate, or the **create assertion** construct.
+Currently, none of the widely used database systems supports either subqueries in the **check** clause predicate, or the **create assertion** construct.
 However, equivalent functionality can be implemented using triggers, which are described in Section 5.3, if they are supported by the database system.
-Section 5.3 also de- scribes how the referential integrity constraint on _time slot id_ can be implemented using triggers.
+Section 5.3 also describes how the referential integrity constraint on _time slot id_ can be implemented using triggers.

 **4.5 SQL Data Types and Schemas**